-- Long-handled sponge
+- · Learning to walk with your new knee

-- Long-handled shoe horn
+- Learning to get in and out of bed and chairs, on and off the toilet

-- Reacher
+- · Learning to get in and out of the car

-- Sock Aide
+- Circulation exercises

-- · Shower chair/bench with hand-held shower
+- Strengthening exercises

-- Bedside commode or raised toilet seat
+- Range of motion (ROM) exercises with your new knee

-- Walker or cane
+- Reviewing precautions and safety concerns

 - Your care coordinator will visit to discuss discharge planning for any home needs.

 - Pain and nausea medication are available on an as-needed basis.
-Please maintain communication with your nurse about your pain and nausea levels so they can best assist you.
+Please maintain communication with your nurse about your pain levels so they can best assist you.

-Your goals for your independent and safe discharge from BMH JRC are as follows:
+Your goals for your independent and safe discharge are as follows:

-- Understand all precautions and safety concerns. - Understand and be able to do your home exercise program. - Get up and down from a chair or toilet safely. - Walk on a level surface using a walker. - Do self-care tasks using adaptive equipment if needed such as: bathing, dressing, grooming and hygiene. - Walk up and down steps, using banister or assistive device if you have them at home. - You will go home when you have met your goals.
+- Understand all precautions and safety concerns. - Understand and be able to do your home exercise program. - Get up and down from a chair and toilet safely. - Walk on a level surface using a walker. - Walk up and down steps, using banister or assistive device if you have them at home. - You will go home when you have met your goals.